Testing Advice

 Is that enough letter soup for you?

-This is an attempt to thoroughly explain all of the standardized tests that your student will encounter at Gray Stone Day School in preparation for college entrance.
+This document is an attempt to thoroughly explain all of the standardized tests that your student will encounter at Gray Stone Day School in preparation for college entrance.

 There are two primary global testing agencies that produce and administer standardized tests that most colleges use in considering an applicant for admission.